 Huawei is offering 2000GB of data per month with this mobile router; however, the whole high-speed data is unlimited within the package.
 The monthly data package starts at 99 yuan, and the annual package is priced at 599 yuan.

-A two-step verification is mandatory for activating the device, and after that process is complete, the users can start to use the router.
+Two-step verification is mandatory for activating the device, and after that process is complete, the users can start to use the router.
 However, the device does not support voice and SMS functions and can only be used by Huawei mobile router devices.

-At the end of June, the company created something called a Skyline Data Card which the company had launched to accompany its Wifi 3.
+At the end of June, the company created something called a Skyline Data Card, which the company had launched to accompany its Wifi 3.
 However, the mobile router with Tiantong is priced at 349 yuan.
 The new router supports both SIM card access and wired broadband access.
 Moreover, it can provide Wi-Fi whenever it has access to electricity.